 The same goes if you’re trying to lose fat because your body tends to lose muscle during a calorie deficit.
 The best way to prevent muscle loss is to train heavy.
 Adding more muscle also increases your basal metabolic rate, which boosts the number of calories you burn throughout the day.

 During your workout, use lower reps (4–8) and heavier weights with a lot of volume.

-Even with all the people carrying water bottles, almost half of all Americans drink too little water.
+Even with all the people carrying water bottles, almost half of all Americans don't drink enough water.
 Yet when it comes to fat loss, even the smallest amount of dehydration hurts your results because your metabolism slows down to conserve water.
-The same goes for muscle gain: not drinking enough water destroys your performance in the gym and limits your progress.
+The same goes for muscle gain: Not drinking enough water destroys your performance in the gym and limits your progress.

 To keep your body functioning optimally, drink enough water to keep your urine clear or faintly yellow.

 Contrary to trendy diets, carbs are NOT evil.
 Carbs provide the energy to build mass and restore your energy stores, which is absolutely vital if you’re crushing an intense workout several times a week.
-And even if your goal is fat loss, skipping carbs will still hurt you, not help you.
+And even if your goal is fat loss, skipping carbs will still hurt, not help, you.

 If you want to lose fat, eat more fat.
 Australian researchers found that combining aerobic exercise with fish oil, which is a fat, dropped much more body fat than exercise alone.
 Also, fat is vital for muscle gain because testosterone is made from cholesterol.

 Avoid trans fats and hydrogenated oils, and eat more fats from good sources like animal fats, nuts, avocados, coconut oils, olive oils, and fish.